sjjohns/ThinkOrSwimStudies/README.md

 * ClosePercentOfRange - Displays a bar chart of the close price relative to the period's price range.

+* CoppockIndicator - Displays a chart of Coppock Indicator with bubbles at each buy signal.

 * CumulativeIntradayVolumePercentChange - Displays a chart of the percent change in volume since 1 market session ago.
 Intended to be used with volume symbols like $TVOLC/Q (NASDAQ Composite Total Volume) or $TVOLC (NYSE Composite Total volume).

 * CumulativeIntradayVolumePercentChangeLabel - Same as CumulativeIntradayVolumePercentChange except instead of a chart, the current value is written to label.

-* PossibleAccumulationDayIndicator - Adds an indicator when the current period price gain is greater than or equal to the minimum value for an Accumulation Day

-* CoppockIndicator - Displays a chart of Coppock Indicator with bubbles at each buy signal.

 * DailyEMA - Displays a chart of the Exponential Moving Average of the day's closing price.